codeceptjs/CodeceptJS/docs/mobile.md

 ```

 Elements can also have ids, which can be located with `#` prefix.
-On Android it it is important to keep full package name in id locator:
+On Android, it is important to keep full package name in id locator:

 ```js
 I.seeElement('#io.selendroid.testapp:id/inputUsername');